-- We Contact Your Law Firm: After receiving your application, we immediately contact your law firm to gather more details regarding your case.
+- We contact your law firm: After receiving your application, we will reach out to your law firm for more details about your medical malpractice case.

-- You Get Funds: Lastly, after the signing of the contract, we disburse the agreed-upon funds to you.
-You can use these funds while waiting for the resolution of your legal case.
+- You get funds: Once you have signed and returned the contract, the funds will be transferred to you.
+You can use these funds as you deem necessary while awaiting the resolution of your case.

 Why Choose LawsuitLoans.io for Pre-settlement and Post-settlement Medical Malpractice Loans